tsnaomi/finnsyll/README.md

 ### Optional arguments

-FinnSyll can be customized along two different parameters: variation and compound splitting.
+The syllabifier can be customized along two different parameters: variation and compound splitting.

 ####variation